Super Bowl 2024 to be powered by Nevada desert solar farm, marking a historic green milestone

 The stadium's roof is made of a sustainable plastic material that allows in about 10% of daylight but blocks all solar heat, so it takes less energy to cool the building.
 The grass field is moved outdoors on a rail system to get natural sunlight rather than using energy-intensive growing lights.
 And everything from grass clippings to food scraps and cigarette butts are composted or converted into other forms of energy.

-"When you come to a game you may be thinking about just focusing on the game but when they hear that and know that we're being conscious of our environmental footprint hopefully that guest will leave and have that same mindset when they go back home," said Douglass Morgan.
+"When you come to a game you may be thinking about just focusing on the game but when they hear that and know that we're being conscious of our environmental footprint, hopefully that guest will leave and have that same mindset when they go back home," said Morgan.

 The Super Bowl's green energy push was highlighted during a visit from U.S. Secretary of Energy Jennifer Granholm, who inspected the stadium's main electrical entry room.